pablorodrig16/Getting-and-cleaning-data-course-project/README.md

 **run_analysis.R script**

-It produces 2 tidy dataset:

-        - The first one holds those variables with the mean and standard deviation (std) for each measurement ('mean_std_dataset').
-        - The second holds the average of each variable for each activity and each subject from the first dataset ('summary_dataset').
-The latter is saved in the working directory (named 'new_dataset.txt').
+It produces 1 tidy dataset that holds the average of each variable from those containing the mean and standard deviation (std) of each measurement for each activity and each subject  ('summary_dataset').
+The latter is saved in the working directory (as 'summary_dataset.txt').

 The script requires dplyr, tidyr and curl packages and works as follows: